Brazilian packaging market: Market development

 For the period between 2011 and 2016, Brazil shows an estimated median growth of 6.2%, realizing a sales value of US$34 billion in 2016, leaving behind Canada and being on a level with France.
 The constant growth of the Brazilian packaging market is not a unique phenomenon.
 The global packaging market is on the rise, which is due to a combination of various factors like the growing urbanization, investments in the construction sector and the expansion of the health sector.
 The demand for environmentally friendly packaging types has also been increasing steadily since the 2000s and the resulting growth from innovation contributes to this trend.
-Additionally, the rapid growth of the so-called BRIC states over the course of the 2000s as well as the early post-crisis period plays a major role in the growth trend of the global packaging market.
+Additionally, the rapid growth of the so-called BRIC states over the early 2000s as well as just after the 2008 financial crisis plays a major role in the growth trend of the global packaging market.
 Despite the 2015 economic slowdowns - especially in China and Brazil - the highest growth rates for the 2011-2016 period can be observed in these states, with China, India, Brazil and Russia showing growth rates of 7.9%, 7.7%, 6.2% and 4.9%, respectively.
 The high growth rates in these countries can be explained by rising personal incomes, resulting in higher demand for a broad product range, which in turn creates growth for the packaging producers of these respective products.
 Despite its good CAGR, it was projected that due to the Brazilian recession the 2014 sales equaling US$35 billion would have decreased by 2.9% in 2016, to reach US$34 billion.

 Compared to 2005, in 2013 Brazil shows a total growth of 42% with regard to exports of packaging.
 Especially aluminum and steel exhibit a very high overall increase in that nine-year period.
 In 2013 packaging made of plastics and steel were the most exported types with sales of US$268 million and US$183 million, respectively, while both combined accounted for 70% of total exports.
 The only packaging that was exported less in 2013 than in 2005 is wood, showing a 32% decrease from US$21 million to US$15 million.
 In total, US$645 million worth of packaging were exported in 2013.

 Generally, all packaging imports have increased between 2005 and 2013.
 The most imported items are glass and steel packaging, exhibiting an overall increase of 560% and 384%, respectively.
 The imports of wood, which have increased by 30%, are the only material that shows an increase of less than 200%.
 All in all, Brazil imported US$1.2 billion worth of packaging in 2013.